sunny177/Weather-Data/README.md

 # Weather_data

-Used Databricks notebook to solve the assignment - output, assumptions, code, unit testing provided in the notebook.
+Used Databricks notebook to solve the assignment - output, assumptions, code, unit testing provided in the notebook - Weather_Data Assignment.ipynb

 Libraries used - pyarrow and Pandas